flatcar-archive/flatcar-docs/os/booting-on-cloudstack.md

-# Running CoreOS Container Linux on CloudStack
+# Running Flatcar Linux on CloudStack

 This guide explains how to deploy Container Linux with CloudStack.
 These instructions will walk you through downloading Container Linux image and running an instance from it.
 This document assumes that CloudStack is already installed.
 Please refer to the [Install Guide][install-guide] for CloudStack installation steps.

-## Register the CoreOS Container Linux image (template)
+## Register the Flatcar Linux image (template)

 After logging in to CloudStack UI, to upload a template: